Q. What is a deist?

 Q. Where does the Church’s source of funding come from?
 Can I make a donation?

 A. The founder provides the web hosting and pays for the domain name and does so as a service.
-There is no “collection plate” and this church does not ask members for money at any time.
+There is no “collection plate” and this site does not ask members for money at any time.
 We only ask that you share your knowledge and experience with other members.
 If you want to help with money there are many worthy charities you can contribute to, we really do not want your money, seriously.

 A. The answer is both yes and no. First no there is no hierarchy such as in the Catholic Church, no priests or bishops, etc. On the other hand we feel every man and every woman is a “minister” of sorts in that we all support and teach one another.
 Deists are egalitarian believing that in regard to spirit no individual is superior to another, we are all students and we are all teachers.